TextControl/txtextcontrol-reportingcloud-php-zf-module/README.md

 ### View Helper

-For easy access in Views, the following Controller helper is available:
+For easy access in Views, the following View helper is available:

 ```php
 $this->reportingCloud();    // returns a \TxTextControl\ReportingCloud\ReportingCloud instance